continuedev/amplified.dev/index.md

-# Towards a future of amplified developers

 > We believe in a future where developers are amplified, not automated

 ## Introduction

 In the era of [Large Language Models (LLMs)](https://www.youtube.com/watch?v=zjkBMFhNj_g), software development is becoming increasingly automated by AI copilots.
-Many folks are already forecasting that AI will replace developers in as little as a few years, while investors declare the arrival of superhuman AI software engineers.
+Many folks are forecasting that AI will replace developers in as little as a few years, while investors declare the arrival of superhuman AI software engineers.
 This has scared some developers, annoyed others, and overall increased our collective anxiety.

-Our motivation with `amplified.dev` is to instead 1) empower developers and 2) raise awareness of some systemic issues that we’ve seen in how engineering organizations are adopting, using, and evolving AI software development systems.
+Our motivation with `amplified.dev` is to instead 1) empower developers and 2) raise awareness of systemic issues we’ve seen in how engineering organizations are adopting, using, and evolving AI software development systems.

 Our hope is that, over time, we can find a shared vocabulary for discussing these problems.
 For now, we describe the [current state of the world](#where-we-are-today), [where we are heading](#where-we-are-heading), and [what amplified developers need their organizations to do today](#amplified-developers):